Writing Components

 Custom stages

-: a hook that receives the current argument map and returns the value to set on the stage field
+field: the name of the argument that will get added to the argument mapprovide: a hook that receives the current argument map and returns the value to set on the stage field

-While it's possible to use those objects directly when calling .with()
+While it's possible to use those objects directly when calling .with(), for readability and ease of writing we

 recommend creating custom stage functions that take relevant parameters and abstract away the stage logic.